fingersteps/woozle/README.md

 Woozle
 ======

-Woozle is a business webapplication framework based on Servicestack which gives your webapplication valueable multitenancy capabilities.
+Woozle is a business webapplication framework which gives your webapplication valueable multitenancy capabilities.
 Woozle will increase your development speed and helps you to achieve the return on investment faster.

+The use of the powerful Servicestack framework enables Woozle to be a businessvalue driven webframework.